graphme-app/website/src/pages/privacy.md

 By using our service, you accept this privacy policy.
 If you are in disagreement with it, please do not use our service and contact us to get your data deleted.

+## Preamble

+When designing GraphMe, we took privacy very seriously from the beginning.
+No company wants to risk compromising information by sharing it with a third party service that is spying on it.
+That is why we collect only the very minimal amount of information needed to keep the product running, and nothing more.
+You are not the product, GraphMe is!

 ## Information you provide to us

 **Account information:**
-When you sign up or log in, we get access to your first name, last name and email address.
+When you install the app, we have access to your identity (but not your email address).
 We also get access to information about the Slack workspace you are a member of (team name, enterprise name if it is an enterprise grid install).
-When you sign up or log in, you are redirected to Slack where you have to give your consent for us to access this data.
+When you sign up, you are redirected to Slack where you have to give your consent for us to access this data.

 **Content submitted through our service:**
 When using our service, you voluntarily store content into it.
-It can be via our Web console or via the Slack application.
+It can be via our Web console or via the application for Slack.
 This includes connections and graphs.

 **Information from Slack:**
-Our service listens to some Slack events.
+Our service listens to some events from Slack.
-This includes reactions to app mentions, interactivity that result from it, and Slack app lifecycle.
+This includes reactions to commands, interactivity that result from it, and lifecycle of the application for Slack.
-When you install the Slack app, you are redirected to Slack where you have to give your consent for us to access this data.
+When you install the application for Slack, you are redirected to Slack where you have to give your consent for us to access this data.

-**Information from integrations:**
+**Information from Grafana:**
-When a query is executed via a connection you configured, we get access to the time series as returned by your times series database.
+When a request is sent to the instance of Grafana you configured, we access information such as configured dashboards, their panels, and rendered graphs.
-We have access to data stored there, including any personal information that might be stored there.
+While we have access to data stored in Grafana, we do not process any personal information that might be stored there.

 **Payment information:**
 We collect billing information, such as a billing contact, when you subscribe to a paid plan.